dhthwy/r/README.md

 Don't give a god damn what you say or what I think you say.
 It all turns to poopy when it gets real and your actions show me the opposite.

 Didn't matter that I was on my knees calling your name and begging.
 You had no troubles screwing me over in the midst of it.
 No kind words.
 Nothing.
 Absolutely nothing good.
-Well you got what you asked for!
+Well you got what your actions asked for!

 ---